 Dry mouth is also a common cause of bad breath.
 Saliva is an important element to the environment of your mouth, helping to neutralize acids and clean your teeth, mouth, tongue, and gums.
 If you don’t produce enough saliva, plaque can build up.
 We have medical solutions to offer if dry mouth is the cause of your halitosis.

-If you’re still unsure of why you might have bad breath, come in and consult with Dr. Grabiak about your habits and medical history so that we are able to solve your problem.
+If you’re still unsure of why you might have bad breath, come in and consult with Dr. Grabiak about your habits and medical history so that we can help solve your problem.

 Denver Dentistry – Dr. Guy Grabiak, DMD, FAGD